 Whilst enforcement has been suspended, the cameras have remained in use to collect traffic volume information.
-It is evident from this that contraventions of the bus lane order has continued with 45,596 vehicles observed using the bus lanes since suspension and daily traffic volumes have doubled with an average of 600 vehicles a day using the bus lanes during the prohibited period.
+It is evident from this that contraventions of the bus lane order has continued with 65,183 vehicles observed using the bus lane westbound on Fishergate between Mount Street and Corporation Street and 24,997 on the bus lane eastbound between Butler Street and Corporation Street, between 20 March 2017 and 13 August 2017.
+Since they were suspended, daily traffic volumes have significantly increased from daily averages of 230 to 600 vehicles for Fishergate between Mount Street and Corporation Street and from 130 to 190 vehicles from Butler Street to Corporation Street now being recorded.

-Benefits of the ETRO include a large reduction in traffic on Fishergate in overall terms with an average of 2,700 vehicles removed daily from the section between Mount Street and Corporation Street during the hours of operation of the bus lane.
+Benefits of the bus lanes ETRO include a large reduction in traffic on Fishergate in overall terms with an average of 2,700 vehicles removed daily from the section between Mount Street and Corporation Street during the hours of operation of the bus lane.
 This reduced the congestion and delay at the Butler Street and Corporation Street junctions resulting in a reduced delay in exiting the car parks serving the Fishergate shopping centre and the railway station.

 A further consequential benefit has been to bus travel with bus journeys being more reliable and journey times reduced.
-Both Stagecoach and Preston Bus, the main service providers in Preston, are supportive of the bus lane on Fishergate and wish to see it retained.
+Both Stagecoach and Preston Bus, the main service providers in Preston, are supportive of the bus lanes on Fishergate and wish to see them retained.